yohannd1/dotcfg/README.md

   send: send one message per argument

+  stdin-send: same as send, but instead of one command per argument it is one command per line (TODO:implement)

   help: show this message

 MESSAGES

-  When communicating with the daemon, you send messages.
-They can be:
+  To communicate with the daemon, the client uses messages, which are one-line strings with commands.
+They can be of the following types:

     set:<KEY>:<VALUE> to set a property
-    (note that key CANNOT have any commas, but the value can)

     get:<KEY> to get a property's value

-    (key SHOULD not have any commas)
+    Characters not allowed for the key: ':', '\n' Characters not allowed for the value: '\n'

   Upon dealing with these commands, you can receive responses.

-  Successful operations internally return "ok:" but that is stripped out for convenience.
+The response for successful operations is simply a line containing the option's value.

   The following responses are error responses:

     err:missing-command
     err:missing-key
     err:unknown-command
     err:read-error

-  If at least one of the responses is an error, the program exits 1 after printing all responses.
-If an invalid response is detected, the program exits 1 immediately.
+  After outputting all responses, if at least one of them is an error, the program returns 1.
+If an invalid response is detected, though, the program exits 1 immediately.
 ```

 ## to do

-* [ ] Reorganize the file (the code is spaghetti rn)
+* [ ] split the code into smaller files and structs

+* [ ] automated testing

+* [ ] use the standard library for most things instead of directly using
+    C headers

+* [ ] upgrade to zig 0.13.0